 The COO of a small manufacturer of electrical product equipment contacted me about his concerns regarding a production manager he had recently promoted to the position of continuous improvement coordinator.
 He wanted to enhance the employee knowledge, skills and abilities in continuous process improvement methods.
 The employee went from a basic knowledge of CI gleaned from his work with lean consultants hired by the COO in years past to become the CI expert on-site with a better understanding of Lean and Continuous Process Improvement tools.
 He has applied the newly learned concepts to developing a robust training within industry program, identifying capacity issues and a company-wide problem-solving process moving the company forward on its continuous improvement journey.

 Improving Order Turnaround Time

 The director of operations of a mid-market contract packager to the most recognizable brands in the world was receiving customer complaints on how long it was taking to fill an order.
 He needed to improve his turnaround time to improve the customer experience.
-Intent on reducing his end-to-end processing time.
-He thought back-office paperwork processing of the job folders was a real problem that could be better controlled.
-The client went from 17 hours of back-office processing time per job folder to 8 hours (they averaged 5 job folders/day), which increased order processing capacity by 47% without an increase in headcount and improved his overall end-to-end processing time.
+The client focused on reducing the time to process the internal job folders.
+The time to process a job folder was reduced from 17 hours to 8 hours (they averaged 5 job folders/day), which increased order processing capacity by 47% without an increase in headcount and improved his overall end-to-end processing time.

 Our blueprint for success…helping you do more with less to execute faster, affordably and flawlessly.